All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can sermorelin directly treat gut conditions like IBS or leaky gut?

-Sermorelin is not a treatment for specific gastrointestinal diagnoses.
-However, by optimizing growth hormone and IGF-1 levels, it may support the underlying biological processes (intestinal repair, barrier integrity, inflammation modulation) that are relevant to gut health.
+Sermorelin isn't a treatment for specific gastrointestinal diagnoses.
+But by improving growth hormone and IGF-1 levels, it may support the underlying biological processes (intestinal repair, barrier integrity, inflammation modulation) that are relevant to gut health.
 Any specific gut condition should be managed by an appropriate specialist.

 Gut-related changes, if they occur, are likely to be gradual.
 Improved sleep (which indirectly supports gut health) is often the first benefit noticed, within 2 to 4 weeks.
 Improvements in gut barrier function and mucosal health would develop over months, consistent with the timeline for GH-mediated tissue repair.